dachcom-digital/pimcore-members/docs/100_LuceneSearch.md

 So, there is still work to do: To allow LuceneSearch to crawl all the restricted routes, you need to implement a guardian.
 Don't worry, it's very easy!

 ### Implement Guardian
-Simple add the `members.security.guard.lucene_search` service to your `app/config/config.yml`.
+Simple add the `MembersBundle\Security\LuceneSearchAuthenticator` service to your `app/config/config.yml`.
 This authenticator comes with the Members Bundle, so there is nothing else to do.
 From now on, your system will watch every request for a lucene search crawl event.

 > Feel free to add your custom authenticator if needed.